-- If you have a spouse/partner that has good credit you may wish to explore getting a loan in both names - You may wish to do this, simply to have access to the convenience of the loan - Do ask if the account is made joint if it will appear in both persons names on their respective credit reports - Not all credit institutions will actually report in the second card holder's name, so you may not gain this positive rating if that is the case - Each person is equally liable for 100% of the debt obligation.
-If the account is in default, the lender can pursue collection activities on both parties
+- If you have a spouse/partner that has good credit, you may wish to explore getting a loan in both names - If the account is made joint, do ask if it will appear in both persons names on their respective credit reports - Not all credit institutions will actually report in the second card holder's name, so you may not gain this positive rating if that is the case - Each person is equally liable for 100% of the debt obligation.
+If the account is in default, the lender can pursue collection activities on both parties.